brainhack-princeton/handbook/docs/content_pages/03-06-sampleProjectWithDatalad.rst

     (datalad) [code]$ datalad status # see which files/directories are untracked (datalad) [code]$ git log

-You should see three commits in the git history.
-One of them is from our old, pre-covid lifetime (Feb 20 2020)!
+You should see several commits in the git history, going all the way back to our old, pre-covid lifetime (Feb 20 2020)!
 This is because the code from the original sample dataset (before you copied to your own directory) was setup with git tracking.
 Then you can see there are the two commits corresponding to creating this new dataset and the ``-c text2git`` command we included when we ran ``datalad create``.
 Notice that this dataset has a completely new git history independent of the superdataset!

 .. code-block:: bash